ahujasherry/Ecommerce-Springboot/README.md

 - [Architecture and component diagrams]

 ## 📜 Overview
 This project demonstrates building a simple online shopping application using microservices architecture with Spring Boot and Spring Cloud.
 The application encompasses various critical aspects of microservices, including service discovery, centralized configuration, distributed tracing, event-driven architecture, centralized logging, circuit breakers, and secure microservice communication using Keycloak.
+The core purpose is not the complexity of the app but to integrate and master microservices concepts

 ## 🏗️ Project Structure
 The project consists of the following microservices: